redkite/tonuino-generator/README.md

 ### Input Structure

-The input directory should contain folders with two-digit prefixes:
+The input directory should contain folders that start with exactly two digits followed by an underscore:
 ```
 ~/data/tonuino/input/
 ├── 01_MyAlbum/